What Is Family Medicine vs. Internal Medicine?

-Given the Physician Payment Sunshine Act, it’s also worth researching any financial relationships your potential doctor might have with pharmaceutical or medical device companies.
+Given the Physician Payment Sunshine Act, researching any financial relationships your potential doctor might have with pharmaceutical or medical device companies is also worth exploring.
 This information can be useful in evaluating potential conflicts of interest.

 Careers: Family Medicine vs Internal Medicine Salary